Ebla-a/Blog/README.md

 php artisan serve
 The application will be available at: http://localhost:8000

+## Database Seeding

+This project includes factories and seeders to generate sample data for testing

+To seed the database run:

+php artisan migrate --seed

 ### Authentication
 The **admin** dashboard provides an overview of the system: